pandera.api.checks.Check

 • check_fn (Callable) –

 A function to check data object.
-For Column or SeriesSchema checks, if element_wise is True, this function should have the signature: Callable[[pd.Series], Union[pd.Series, bool]], where the output series is a boolean vector.
+For Column or SeriesSchema checks, if element_wise is False, this function should have the signature: Callable[[pd.Series], Union[pd.Series, bool]], where the output series is a boolean vector.

-If element_wise is False, this function should have the signature: Callable[[Any], bool], where Any is an element in the column.
+If element_wise is True, this function should have the signature: Callable[[Any], bool], where Any is an element in the column.

-For DataFrameSchema checks, if element_wise=True, fn should have the signature: Callable[[pd.DataFrame], Union[pd.DataFrame, pd.Series, bool]], where the output dataframe or series contains booleans.
+For DataFrameSchema checks, if element_wise=False, fn should have the signature: Callable[[pd.DataFrame], Union[pd.DataFrame, pd.Series, bool]], where the output dataframe or series contains booleans.

 If element_wise is True, fn is applied to each row in the dataframe with the signature Callable[[pd.Series], bool] where the series input is a row in the dataframe.